rodolfoalmeid/Harvester/troubleshooting/validatingwebhookconfiguration_certificate_error.md

 helm rollback harvester 1 -n harvester-system
 ```

+This action resolved the customer problem, but if the customer modify the standard settings, like the standard storage class, the helm rollback may fail.

 ## Tentative #03
 Manually create a new secret and validatingwebhookconfiguration.
+If step #02 fail, you can use this option.

 1. Backup the secret/snapshot-validation-webhook-tls and validatingwebhookconfiguration/harvester-snapshot-validation-webhook
 ```